Tensor product of algebras: Definition

-and then extending by linearity to all of A ⊗_{R} B. This ring is an R-algebra, associative and unital with identity element given by 1_{A} ⊗ 1_{B}. where 1A and 1B are the identity elements of A and B. If A and B are commutative, then the tensor product is commutative as well.
+and then extending by linearity to all of A ⊗_{R} B. This ring is an R-algebra, associative and unital with the identity element given by 1_{A} ⊗ 1_{B}. where 1A and 1B are the identity elements of A and B. If A and B are commutative, then the tensor product is commutative as well.

 The tensor product turns the category of R-algebras into a symmetric monoidal category.